dcogb/dcogb.github.io/documentation/kohana/config.md

 ## Using different config sources based on the environment

-In some situations you'll need to use different config values depending on which state `Mountain Valley Church of God::$environment` is in.
+In some situations you'll need to use different config values depending on which state `Donica Church of God::$environment` is in.
 Unit testing is a prime example of such a situation.
 Most setups have two databases; one for normal development and a separate one for unit testing (to isolate the tests from your development).